isjakewong/isjakewong.github.io/_pages/about.md

 **Recent Updates**

+- \[Dec.2023] One paper on building up Graph Transformers for Crystal Materials has been accepted by [AAAI 2024](https://aaai.org/aaai-conference/).
 - \[Nov.2023] One paper on long-range GNNs has been accepted by [IEEE TPAMI](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=34).
 - \[Sep.2023] One preprint ModuLoRA has been released on [arXiv](https://arxiv.org/abs/2309.16119), check it out!
 - \[Sep.2023] One paper M$^2$Hub got accepted by [NeurIPS 2023 Datasets and Benchmarks](https://neurips.cc/).